chaaland/chaaland.github.io/_drafts/2019-09-30-gauss-newton.md

             f.writelines(output)
 {% endhighlight %}

 With the text downloaded, we can easily write a function that computes the overall frequencies of each word in the text.
 Python even has a specialised `dict` called `Counter` in the `collections` module that does almost exactly this (except it gives raw counts instead of frequencies).
-The below code uses a simple regex to remove non alphanumeric characters, before splitting the string on whitespace.
-A more specialised library for tokenisation like `nltk` would be better suited for anything other than a simple example like this
+The code below uses a simple regex to remove non alphanumeric characters then splits the string on whitespace.
+A specialised library for tokenisation like `nltk` would be better suited for anything other than a simple example like this

 {% highlight python %}
 def word_freqs(topk: int = 25):